Xilinx/mlir-aie/docs/Building.md

     ```
     This will build llvm in llvm/build and install the llvm binaries under llvm/install.

+    You will also need to install clang 12, which is the compiler we use for building MLIR-AIE itself.
+However,
+    you do not need to do this from source.
+On Ubuntu, you may do this by running:
+    ```
+    sudo apt-get install clang-12
+    ```

-4. Build the mlir-aie tools by calling `utils/build-mlir-aie.sh` with the path to `llvm/build`.
+4. Build the mlir-aie tools by calling `utils/build-mlir-aie.sh` (optionally with the path to `llvm/build` as its first argument).
 The Vitis enviroment will have to be set up for this to succeed.
     ```
     source <Vitis Install Path>/settings64.sh
-    ./utils/build-mlir-aie.sh <llvm dir>/<build dir>
+    ./utils/build-mlir-aie.sh
     ```
     This will create a `build` and `install` folder in the directory that you cloned MLIR AIE into.